 “Your questions.
 Your stories.
 Of our time.”

-ThinkNation brings young people, creatives and thought leaders together to tackle how technology is impacting everyday life and our futures.
+ThinkNation brings young people, creatives and thought leaders together to tackle how big issues and technology impacts on our everyday life and futures.

 We are unique: ThinkNation is, by design, fast-paced, often pressurised and intensive but ultimately very rewarding and valuable to our participants and partners alike.
 We deep-dive into an issue while also holding a 'big-world' perspective.
 All in one day.

 Format: Each ThinkNation event is built around a series of questions, or one single question.
 These questions can (and should) draw different responses and perspectives, encouraging debate.
 A very simple concept, we believe this approach is a powerful way to articulate some of the most engaging and influential stories of our time.

 This isn't your average, elitist event.
 This is real people and creatives exploring big questions in innovative ways, alongside the thought leaders who are changing the way we all live.

 All of these have been asked and answered at our events:

 Applications: We welcome young people (usually aged 14-24) to answer the questions we set (online application) to share their stories, drawing on personal experiences - both positive and challenging.
 We work hard to get diverse voices - often socially excluded - partnering with orgs and ThinkNation advocates to engage young people in this process.

 Approach: During our events, we encourage young people to use different mediums to respond to a question.
 This includes art, performance, spoken word, hacking, film and presentations, all exploring the dilemmas technology bring on everyday life and the future.

 Young people workshop the questions with expert mentors.
 This is invaluable not just in helping them develop their stories, but also gives them kudos.